Real-Projects-Digitalization/ANNA-Team-6-SS23-/README.md

 -	Translations of websites are not reliable or your preferred language is not available?

 ## The solution
 Our solution is an AI that answers your question in simple language, whether you type it in or dictate it.
-Responding in a textual format as well as by dictation, available in more than 60 languages.
+Responding in a textual format as well as by dictation, available in over 95 languages.

 ## Why ANNA